rvarki/cerevisiae_PFP_experiment/README.md

 # Cerevisiae PFP experiments

 This repository contains the Snakemake used to run the cerevisiae PFP experiments.
-From a fresh clone of the repo, the Snakemake will run these rules in order by default:
+In these experiments, PFP was applied on pangenomes consisting of chromosome I of different cerevisiae strains.
+The goal of these experiments was to ascertain whether PFP is a viable option for tokenization of genomic data.

+## Platform

+The experiments were on HiPerGator, the University of Florida's supercomputing cluster.
+HiPerGator uses Slurm for managing hardware resources and scheduling jobs.
+For more information on HiPerGator, see https://www.rc.ufl.edu/about/hipergator/.

 1. The Snakemake will attempt to install Marco Olivia's PFP (https://github.com/marco-oliva/pfp) via the singularity option.
 This will install an executable called `pfp_sif` in the working directory. **Note**: If there are issues downloading using the singularity option, please refer to Marco's Github page and try to download PFP using the other options described on the page.